micatamburica/DOSiVuAV_project_2024/README.md

 ***FIND IN CODE     Functions/CameraCalibration.py:  distortion_correction() [5-40]***

-The camera calibration and image distortion correction can be tested with the given code:   <ins>python calibration_main.py</ins>
+The camera calibration and image distortion correction can be tested with the given command:   <ins>python calibration_main.py</ins>

 ***FIND IN CODE     calibration_main.py:  main [4-21]***